-Flow rate, fuel consumption, safety, linking units, and the heating efficiency are some of the parameters you would consider while choosing a tankless water heater.
-The design can be compact, medium or large depending on the consumption volume and frequency of use.
-Metal construction with insulated body and energy efficient parts make the heater save on power bills.
+Flow rate, fuel consumption, safety, linking units, and heating efficiency are some of the parameters you would consider while choosing a tankless water heater.
+The design can be compact, medium or large, depending on the consumption volume and frequency of use.
+Metal construction with an insulated body and energy-efficient parts saves the heater on power bills.

 What powers a Water Heater

 Tankless water heaters may use natural gas, propane, fuel oil or electric power.
 You can also find solar models and those working on fuel oil.
 Electric heaters are relatively safe and recommended for small homes.
 Thermal efficiency is almost 99%.
 They don’t emit any greenhouse gasses.
 They are easy to maintain and replace the parts.
 Propane and natural gas heaters work at 85% to 88% fuel efficiency.
 However, modern designs have included the option to utilize flue gas for pre-heating inlet water.
 Hence the efficiency increases considerably.
 They are recommended for large homes with multiple points of utilization.
 Oil heaters are relatively economical and consistent in heating efficiency.
 They use direct vent for emission.
 They work on kerosene, sulfur-fuel oil, diesel, or home-heating oil.
 They use electric power for starting and switch over to oil.
 They are recommended for medium size homes.
 Solar water heaters need a backup gas supply unit when the sunlight is insufficient.
 They need different types of thermal panel collectors like the flat plate, thermodynamic, thermal air-collector, and bowl-collectors.